passthejoe/blogPoster/README.md

 * The `network_ping` feature has landed.
 Now the script will check for a live internet connection before attempting to upload a file to the blog.

-* Mastodon posting is now working.
+* **Mastodon posting** is now working.
 Documentation is inline in the script, but it should move to this README soon.
 I haven't tested whether this works with [Pleroma], but I will.

+* Next on the roadmap: Posting to a **Hugo** blog.

 ### What is blogPoster?